There are now 2 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

-- This unit is an introduction to the technologies used to extract minerals from the ground.
-Topics include the fundamentals of typical operational processes and design considerations for open pit and underground mining.
-A field trip may be made to an operational mine near Perth
+Mining engineers develop and operate mines to extract and process minerals economically, in a safe and environmentally responsible manner.
+This unit is an introduction to the technologies used to extract minerals from the ground.
+It is a required unit for mining engineering subjects and is suitable for those considering mining as a career option.
+It provides a foundation for the mining engineering discipline and will provide a good understanding of the mining industry.
+Topics include an overview of the geology of mineral resources, typical operational processes and design considerations for open pit and underground mining.
+A field trip may be made to an operational mine near Perth.

 - 6 points

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Level 2 core unit in the Mining Engineering major sequence

 Students are able to (1) apply critical thinking and information literacy (locate and evaluate sources of information for assignments); (2) produce high quality written communications; (3) apply knowledge of basic science and engineering fundamentals; (4) distinguish the fundamental technologies employed in the common methods of surface and underground mining; (5) determine appropriate equipment (in size and quantity) to apply to an excavation scenario; and (6) explain the multidisciplinary nature of mining engineering, and the various roles of engineers within these operations.

 Indicative assessments in this unit are as follows: (1) in-class quizzes; (2) project assignments; and (3) a final examination.
 Further information is available in the unit outline.